Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 8 Oktober 2024 18.22.35 UTC
+- WIB: Selasa, 8 Oktober 2024 19.46.51 UTC
-- WITA: Selasa, 8 Oktober 2024 19.22.35 UTC
+- WITA: Selasa, 8 Oktober 2024 20.46.51 UTC
-- WIT: Selasa, 8 Oktober 2024 20.22.35 UTC
+- WIT: Selasa, 8 Oktober 2024 21.46.51 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"It is during our darkest moments that we must focus to see the light."

-Kategori: motivational
+Kategori: inspirational